serhiibelman/vision/docs/car_tracker/postprocess.md

 street, and displacement ÷ duration independently cross-checks the filtered speed for four of the five.

-## Known caveat
+## Known caveat: 88 reported versus 56 actual

+The over-count comes from **dense parking lots**.
+Cars sit at ~2.5 m pitch while projection error reaches 1.5 m during rapid yaw, so the association gate cannot exclude the neighbouring vehicle.
+A parking row is collinear, so a hop chain has straightness ≈ 1 and growing displacement — indistinguishable from a real car by position alone.

+Evidence from the full run: 45 of 88 movers travel within 30° of the drone's own heading, 28 also match its speed, and they cluster in frames 4563–4979 over dense parking.

+Two mitigations were tried and reverted (tighter gates fragmented real tracks; raw-BGR colour matching lost real movers because it measures illumination rather than identity).
+Measurements and untried options: DECISIONS.md D7.

-One track (6 observations, 1.2 s) has displacement implying ~78 km/h while its filtered speed says 35 km/h.
-Those disagree, so it is either an association error joining two vehicles or a filter that had not converged.
-It passes the thresholds; short tracks deserve scepticism.
+Separately, short tracks deserve scepticism: one 6-observation track has displacement implying ~78 km/h while its filtered speed says 35 km/h.

 ## Tests